ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 - How to combine layouts safely through composition, inversion, and reshape calls
 - End-to-end examples that you can adapt straight into lowering code

-If something feels unfamiliar, jump back to the same-numbered section in `ll-guide.md` for the deeper theory.

 ---